Globe Derby Park, South Australia

 Globe Derby Park is a suburb of Adelaide, South Australia.
 It is located in the City of Salisbury.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 314 persons in Globe Derby Park on census night.
-Of these, 49.0% were male and 51.0% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 604 persons in Globe Derby Park on census night.
+Of these, 48.3% were male and 51.7% were female.

-The majority of residents (87.3%) are of Australian birth, with another common census response being England (5.4%).
+A large majority of residents (82.5%) are of Australian birth, with another common census response being England (2.2%).

 The age distribution of Globe Derby Park residents is skewed towards an older population compared to the greater Australian population.
-79.6% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 20.4% were younger than 25 years, compared to the Australian average of 33.5%.
+71.9% of residents were over 25 years in 2021, compared to the Australian average of 69.8%; and 27.9% were younger than 25 years, compared to the Australian average of 30.1%.

-By census night 2011, the population had increased to 359 people.

 Attractions

 The suburb is most notable for the Globe Derby Park harness racing venue after which it was named.
 The suburb was created in 1998, renaming the southern part of the suburb of Bolivar.